Cuesta College, San Luis Obispo, CA

-Pdg: Can be Mars and Mercury be both low in the west at sunrise?Discuss how this answer is correct, and how you know this.
-Support your answer using a diagram showing the positions of the sun, Mars, Mercury, Earth, and an observer on Earth.
+Q: Well, I observed a bright red dot that is Mars low in the west at sunrise.
+At the same time there was another bright white dot right next to Mars.
+What is it?Discuss how this answer is implausible for an observer in San Luis Obispo, CA, and how you know this.
+Support your answer using a diagram showing the positions of the sun, Mars, Venus, Earth, and an observer on Earth.

 Solution and grading rubric:

-Complete diagram and reasoning includes the following explanations for an observer on Earth at sunrise (6 AM):
+Complete diagram and reasoning includes the following explanations for an observer on Earth at or around sunrise (6 AM):

 - Mars can be placed in an orbit around the sun outside of Earth's orbit such that it is visible low over the observer's west horizon; and

-- Mercury can be placed in an orbit around the sun inside of Earth's orbit but will never be visible low over the observer's west horizon.
+- Venus, when placed anywhere in an orbit around the sun inside of Earth's orbit, can only be seen low over the east horizon at sunrise.